truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

   * All applications available from official catalogs in 24.04 are available to install in 24.10.
     Supported catalog applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.

-  * Custom applications based on docker images can be installed using the installation wizard or a Docker Compose YAML file.
+  * Custom applications based on Docker images can be installed using the installation wizard or a Docker Compose YAML file.
     See [Installing Custom Applications](https://www.truenas.com/docs/truenasapps/usingcustomapp/) for more information.

   * Automatic app migration on upgrade from 24.04 is at parity for all catalog applications.